Diagnosing and Treating The Invisible

 Our take:

-Culture is a hard thing to get your arms around but fundamentally, as a CEO, the two things you need for sustained viability are resilience and adaptability.
+Culture is a hard thing to get your arms around but fundamentally, as a CEO, the two things you need for sustained performance are resilience and ingenuity.
 High resilience means you have the staying power or bounce-back-ability when knocked off course whereas low resilience sends your organization into a tailspin.
 Resilience is system related.
 Take a slinky for example; stretch and let go - it returns to its original shape; too much force, it doesn’t bounce back.
-Adaptability would come into play when anticipating the system is not currently capable of withstanding an anticipated force.
+Ingenuity would be reflected in R&D efforts to come up with a whole new 'slinky effect' for withstanding a significantly greater force.

 What you can do

 You can easily measure a slinky’s resilience.
 So too can you measure an organization’s resilience – if you know what to look for.
-Our Cultural Alignment Survey measures resilience and adaptability.
-Click here to get an initial impression of your organization’s resilience and adaptability.
+Our Operating State Alignment Survey measures resilience and ingenuity.
+Get in touch with us to learn more.

 Comments